daimh/sge/README.md

 qhost -q #you should be able to see five lines of output qconf -as $HOSTNAME #add this node as submit host
 ```
-please make sure there is no SGE process running with 'ps -ef |grep sge' and directory '/opt/sge/default' is removed if you want to run the commands above again

 - step 2, as a regular account
 ```